Loading resource

-A 2-minute supporting reference you can open now and carry into the next practice step.
+A 2-minute reference for your next practice step.

 AEDs don't "restart" a heart.
 They help reset dangerous rhythms so the heart can regain organized electrical activity.